Beginner’s Guide to Growing a Salad Garden

 Tip 1: You can plant so many varieties for your salad garden.

-● Radishes and Carrots.
+- Radishes and Carrots

-● Green Onions
+- Green Onions

-temperatures are above 10 C or 50 F; it is better to sow them in early spring or late summer to get the best gardening results.
+Usually, these leafy crops take less time to germinate in spring as they like cool weather.
+They prefer a 50-77°F or 10-25°C temperature.
+Below or above this is not appropriate for growing those greens.
+You may start sowing the seeds when temperatures are above 10 °C or 50°F like mustard, spinach, and arugula.
+It is better to sow them in early spring or late summer to get the best gardening results.
 Still, you can plant these salad vegetables throughout the year.
-If the temperature degree is more than 77°F (25°C), try to grow your vegetables in shade or cover your container with shade cloth to prevent forming seeds.
-Something important to know: When you grow these vegetables out of season, they do not taste good and tend to be bitter.
+If the temperature is more than 77°F (25°C), try to grow your vegetables in the shade.
+Or try to cover your container with shade cloth to prevent forming seeds.
+There is one thing important to know, though.
+When you grow these vegetables out of season, they do not taste good and tend to be bitter.
 Also, pests and bugs attack those crops due to the pressure of growing out of season.
-A tiny related tip whispered in your ears here: Ever never spray your salad garden!
+A tiny related tip whispered in your ears here: Never never spray your salad garden!
 Do you know why?
 To enjoy the natural taste of your fresh home-grown veggies.

-Tip 4: Water your salad garden frequently.
+Tip 4: Water your salad garden every day.

-Whether you grow them in the ground or in containers, these greens usually need moist soil since they are mostly water.
+Water your salad garden on a regular basis.
+Whether you grow them in the ground or in containers, these greens usually need moist soil.
+Since they are the watery type of plants.
 For example, vegetables such as lettuce and cucumber consist of over 90% water.
 So, never ever let your salad greens start to wilt or dry out.
-In other words, they should get enough water, so try to plant them near a hose bib to ensure an easy process of water reaching.
+In other words, they should get enough water.
+Try to plant them near a hose bib to ensure an easy process of water reaching.
 At the same time, you’re not advised to overwater them to the degree of staying in stagnant water for a long time.
 Now, how to check if your crops need water or not?
 Don’t tell any gardener that we told you this!
 Get your index finger deep inside the soil (to about the third knuckle).
 If you can’t feel any wetness there, then your greens need water.

-For a longer harvest, even if you are not going to eat or cook these crops, pick their leaves weekly and store them in your fridge for later usage to let leaves sprout and produce new ones just a few weeks after they are harvested.
-An additional tip can be useful to mention here; to harvest your leafy crops, cut them with sharp scissors an inch above the soil line.
+For a longer harvest, even if you are not going to eat these crops, pick their leaves every week.
+Store them in your fridge for later usage to let leaves sprout.
+They will produce new ones a few weeks after you harvest them.
+An extra tip can be useful to mention here.
+To harvest your leafy crops, cut them with sharp scissors an inch above the soil line.